NexoNeko/holbertonschool-higher_level_programming/README.md

-# Higher-level programming - Python, Databases & JavaScript
+# Higher-level programming - Python & Databases

 This repository contains programs written for the higher-level programming track at Holberton School.
-The specific list of projects contained follows:

 ## Author :black_nib: